holepunchto/bare/README.md

 $ npm run build
 ```

-When completed, the `pear` binary will be available in the `build/bin` directory and the `libpear.(a|lib)` and `(lib)pear.(dylib|dll)` libraries will be available in the root of the `build` directory.
+When completed, the `bare` binary will be available in the `build/bin` directory and the `libbare.(a|lib)` and `(lib)bare.(dylib|dll)` libraries will be available in the root of the `build` directory.

 ### Linking

-When linking against the static `libpear.(a|lib)` library, make sure to use whole archive linking as :pear:.js relies on constructor functions for registering native addons.
+When linking against the static `libbare.(a|lib)` library, make sure to use whole archive linking as Bare relies on constructor functions for registering native addons.
 Without whole archive linking, the linker will remove the constructor functions as they aren't referenced by anything.

 ## License